2020 Nordic Opening

-The 2020 Nordic Opening or the eight Ruka Triple was the 11th edition of the Nordic Opening, an annual cross-country skiing mini-tour event.
+The 2020 Nordic Opening, or the eighth Ruka Triple, was the 11th edition of the Nordic Opening, an annual cross-country skiing mini-tour event.
 The three-day event was the first competition round of the 2020–21 FIS Cross-Country World Cup.

 Schedule

 Overall leadership

 The results in the overall standings were calculated by adding each skier's finishing times on each stage.
 On the sprint stage, the winners earned 30 bonus seconds, no bonus seconds were given on stages two and three.
 The skier with the lowest cumulative time became the overall winner of the Nordic Opening.

 A total of CHF 252,000, both genders included, were awarded in cash prizes in the tournament.
 The overall winners of the Nordic Opening received CHF 25,000, with the second and third placed skiers getting CHF 18,000 and CHF 12,000 respectively.
 All finishers in the top 20 were awarded money.
 CHF 5,000 were given to the winners of each stage of the race, with smaller amounts given to places second and third.